| || |

 A typical job description includes a variety of tasks that change daily depending on the number of patients and specific needs of patients under their care.
 Duties vary based on different work environments.
 These variables make the job unpredictable and challenging.

 As a nursing assistant, you will work under the supervision of nurses and other licensed medical professionals to provide direct care to patients in hospitals, clinics, long-term care centers, community health centers, and home health services.
 Duties include maintaining patient hygiene and supporting doctors and nurses in some diagnostic procedures and technical treatments, patient charting, and patient instruction.
 Nursing assistants provide individualized attention to patients and are the primary caregivers in meeting the day to day needs of patients.
 They play a significant role in relaying information about the condition of patients to other members of the health care team since they are the one having constant contact with patients.

 The Nursing Assistant course at CWC is available to anyone 16 years of age or older.
 Becoming a nursing assistant could be a stepping stone for continuing your education and becoming a registered nurse or seeking out other types of health care careers.

 When is the Nursing Assistant Course Offered?

-Central Wyoming College offers the Nursing Assistant course during the fall and spring semesters and the summer session.
+Central Wyoming College offers the nursing assistant course during the fall and spring semesters and the summer session.
 The course is not restricted to a semester schedule, which makes course offerings more opportune.
-It doesn't take long to become a Nursing Assistant and you will continue to learn once you find employment.
-Contact the Nursing Office at the college for the most current schedule.
+It doesn't take long to become a nursing assistant and you will continue to learn once you find employment.
+Contact the nursing office at the college for the most current schedule.

 How Do I Register?

-For registration information, contact the Nursing Assistant Program Coordinator at the college at 855-2256.
-You may also contact an academic advisor at 855-2270.
+For registration assistance, contact an academic advisor at 307-855-2270.
+You may also contact the Nursing Assistant Program Coordinator at the college at 307-855-2256.